Nirlipt-05/HotelReservationSystem/README.md

 4. Update Reservation
 5. Delete Reservation

-## User Interface

-Now the user will have a main menu where in he/she will be having the 6 options to select:
+The user will have a main menu where in he/she will be having the 6 options to select:

 1. New Reservation
 2. Check Reservation